denniwang/s4s-website-2.0/src/app/playbook/articles/waiting-game.md

 # 5 - Waiting Game ⏱️️

-Published on January 15, 2024 • 8 min read
+Last updated on January 15, 2024 • 8 min read

 The period between submitting applications and receiving decisions can be the most challenging.
 But remember, you've successfully completed the hardest part.